nikbazarov/pwawrap/packages/cli/README.md

 ## Setting up the Environment

-When running Bubblewrap for the first time, it will offer to automatically download and install external dependencies.
+When running PWAWrap for the first time, it will offer to automatically download and install external dependencies.
 This is the recommended setup, but it's possible to [manually setup the environment](#manually-setting-up-the-environment).